decentraland/documentation/content/creator/worlds/about.md

 ## Joining a World

-Once a scene is uploaded to the Worlds server you can access it by using the Decentraland Explorer with the following friendly URL `https://play.decentraland.org/world/NAME`, where `NAME` should be replaced by the Decentraland NAME to which the deployment was done to.
-You may use the NAME with or without the `.dcl.eth` suffix.
+Once a scene is uploaded to the Worlds server you can access it by using the Decentraland Explorer with the following friendly URL `https://play.decentraland.org/world/NAME`, where `NAME` should be replaced by the Decentraland NAME or ENS Domain to which the deployment was done to.
+You may use the NAME with or without the `.dcl.eth`, `.eth` suffixes.

 On the other hand, NAMEs also work as realms, so you can leverage the existing change realm mechanisms to access a world.
 One way would be by typing the `/changerealm NAME.dcl.eth` command in the chatbox and another possibility is by changing the query parameter in the Explorer URL: if your NAME is `my-name.dcl.eth` you can use the following URL to access the world: `https://play.decentraland.org/?realm=my-name.dcl.eth`